MyCode32/mycode/README.md

 ![Fuxion logo](https://github.com/MyCode32/mycode/blob/master/logos/logo.jpg)

 # mycode is the future of MITM WPA attacks
-MyCode3 is a security auditing and social-engineering research tool.
-It is a remake of linset by vk496 with (hopefully) fewer bugs and more functionality.
+mycode is a security auditing and social-engineering research tool.
+It is a combination Wireless Attacks tools of kali linux.
 The script attempts to retrieve the WPA/WPA2 key from a target access point by means of a social engineering (phishing) attack.
 It's compatible with the latest release of Kali (rolling).
 MyCode3's attacks' setup is mostly manual, but experimental auto-mode handles some of the attacks' setup parameters.

 ## Installation
 please download the latest version.